FernandoLab/liver-abcess-microbiome/README.md

   3.) network_genus.R

-If the user would like to start from the raw fastq files the NCBI bioproject information and the commands to generate ASV count table, taxonomic classification, and phylogenetic tree are also included for transparency:
+If the user would like the raw fastq files for this dataset they can be found at the NCBI bioproject page.
+Commands to generate ASV count table, taxonomic classification, and phylogenetic tree are also included for transparency:

 Raw fastq data can be accessed at: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA657040